PTA Admission Requirements

 - Native English Accuplacer® reading assessment test, taken at Oakton’s Testing Center, with a minimum score of 250.
 (Scores from more than two attempts will be averaged.)

 - PTA Applicant Checklist and Signature Page.

 Meeting the minimum requirements does not guarantee admission to the PTA program.
-Participation in PTA program requires satisfactory health as demonstrated and certified by a current physical examination, and proof of medical insurance.
-Participation in the clinical education component of the program requires a criminal background check and drug screening.
+Participation in the PTA program requires satisfactory health as demonstrated and certified by a current physical examination, and proof of medical insurance.
+Participation in the clinical education component of the program requires a clear criminal background check and clear drug screening.

 Applicants with complete files by the published deadline for each application cycle will be ranked using a numerical point scale.
-The top 32 ranked applicants will be interviewed by the program chair or admission committee beginning April 2019.
+The top 32 ranked applicants will be interviewed by the program chair or admission committee beginning April 2020.
 Priority admission is given to legal residents of Oakton Community College District 535.
-Out-of-state and VISA holdersmay be ranked after July 1, 2019 based on space availability.
+Out-of-state and VISA holders may be ranked after July 1, 2020 based on space availability.
 Before registering for classes, admitted students will be required to submit a current, complete physical examination record and a copy of their health insurance card to prove coverage.
 Part of the physical exam includes immunizations.

 These minimum qualifications are subject to change.

 - Official high school and college transcripts* from all colleges attended must be sent to the Enrollment Center, Attention: Cynthia Lynn, Oakton Community College, 1600 E. Golf Road, Des Plaines, Illinois 60016.
 When all transcripts have been received, they will be evaluated by a Credentials Analyst.

-b) Foreign high school graduates or students with foreign college credit, who wish to have credits transferred must have English-translated transcripts evaluated by Educational Perspectives.
+- Foreign high school graduates or students with foreign college credit who wish to have credits transferred must have English-translated transcripts evaluated by Educational Perspectives.
 Oakton requires the catalog-match approach.
 (Obtain form from the Enrollment Center.)

 *A transcript is considered official when it is sent by mail from one institution to another or if sent to the student's residence, it must be kept in the sealed envelope and brought directly to the Enrollment Center, Room 1860.